The Evolution of Wayne LaPierre

 Watch a clip from Gunned Down exploring Wayne LaPierre’s evolution:

-As Gunned Down reports, in 1995, in an effort to energize its base, the NRA issued a fundraising appeal that described federal agents as “jack-booted government thugs” who have the power to “take away our constitutional rights, break in our doors, seize our guns, destroy our property, and even injure or kill us.”
+As Gunned Down recounts, in 1995, in an effort to energize its base, the NRA issued a fundraising appeal that described federal agents as “jack-booted government thugs” who have the power to “take away our constitutional rights, break in our doors, seize our guns, destroy our property, and even injure or kill us.”

 Outcry over the letter’s characterization of federal agents was swift and widespread — including from mainstream Republicans like former President George H.W.
 Bush, who publicly renounced his lifetime NRA membership.